 Name of School:

 Name of Club:

-Report of Ticket Sales
+Report of f Ticket Sales

 Fiscal Year:

-undraiser:
+Fundraiser:

-ate of fundraiser:
+Date of fundraiser:

-erson(s) selling tickets:
+Person(s) selling tickets:

-gnature of person(s) selling tickets
+Signature of person(s) selling tickets

-ote: This form was designed for one ticket color.
-If more are used with different prices, use additional Rep Ticket Sales sheets and summarize all sheets at the bottom. ort
+Note: This form was designed for one ticket color.
+If not find the sales sheets and summarize all sheets at the more are used with different prices, use additional Report ne bottom.

-ubmitted and Approved by:
+Submitted and Approved by:

-Student Club Representative:
+Student Club Representative: Signature, Title and Date

-Signature, Title and Date
+Club Advisor:

-Club Advisor:Signature, Title and Date
+e, Title and Date

-Principal/School Administrator:
+Principal/School Administrator: Signature, Title and Date

-ecorded in ASB Student Council Minutes on:
+Recorded in ASB Student Council Minutes on:

 Date